Neagley

-Neagley is an upcoming American crime drama television series created by Nick Santora and Nicholas Wootton, based on the character created by Lee Child.
-It is a spin-off from the television series Reacher, with Maria Sten reprising the role of Frances Neagley.
+Neagley is an American action crime television series created by Nick Santora and Nicholas Wootton for Amazon Prime Video.
+Based on the character created by Lee Child, it is a spin-off of the television series Reacher.
+It stars Maria Sten, who reprises her role as Frances Neagley from Reacher, alongside Greyston Holt, Adeline Rudolph, Jasper Jones, Matthew Del Negro, and Damon Herriman.